‘Days Of Our Lives’ Spoilers: Eric’s Reason For Leaving Town Revealed, DiMera Clan Members Return?

 What Does A Masquerade Ball Mean?

 Days of Our Lives spoilers hint an exciting event by next year.
 A masquerade party might be held in Salem by next year, and this will cause a stir.
 A picture of Steve Johnson and Rafe Hernandez in Galen Gering’s phone app suggests Days of Our Lives will have another exciting event soon.
 This will involve tuxedos and masks.
-This photo makes DOOL fans wonder if this figures in Ron Carlivati’s plans to bringing the DiMera family back as one of Salem’s power players.
+This photo makes DOOL fans wonder if this figures in Ron Carlivati’s plans to bring the DiMera family back as one of Salem’s power players.

 With an estimated airing date of March 2018, the upcoming episodes might bring back a member of the DiMera family.
 There are also speculations on the arrival of a new member of the family whose identity is yet to be disclosed.
 Susan talked about EJ as if he was the eldest child, if there’s no other child in the family why would he be referred to as the firstborn?
-A masquerade party would be something to look forward to in Days of Our Lives.
+A masquerade party would be something to look forward to on Days of Our Lives.
 Answers would definitely be revealed in the next few months.

 Andre came out to have a good time and he's feeling really attacked right now. #DAYS pic.twitter.com/RJNPVCCCsg